BetterCallBill/interview/others.md

 # Projects

-### share your experience about you previous projects? / 你平时的工作主要负责什么？
+### Share your experience about you previous projects? / 你平时的工作主要负责什么？

+-   angular plugin
+-   property management

-### what is your most successful project?
+### What is your most successful project?

+-   website

-### what to do if your project has errors how to avoid it? / Any challenges in project?
+### What to do if your project has errors?
+How to avoid it? / Any challenges in project?

-### how do you start with a project already started and how to deal with other developers' source code?
+### How do you start with a project already started and how to deal with other developers' source code?

+-   For the entire project:
+    If there is a documentation then that would be a good place to start with.
+Normally I would start by the design docs, to get a big picture of the project architecture.
+    Before I read the code, I actually would run it first.
+    If I must read the code, I would like to have someone walk me through it rather than read it by myself coz that would be more efficient.
+-   For specific function:
+    read git commit / pull request

-### 什么是 Quality Control?
+### What is Quality Control?

-### 什么是 Version Control?
+### What is Version Control?

-### OOP 与面向函数编程有哪些区别？
+### OOP vs 面向函数编程

+### TDD - Test Driven Development

 ---

+# DESIGN PATTERN

+### 设计模式和框架. 单例，工场，委托，订阅模式的例子

+### 软件开发周期，当有新的 feature 的时候是采用的什么流程, 拿到 task 具体怎么拆分，什么思路

+### Restful API

+is an architecture style
+defines to create HTTP services that receives HTTP request such as GET, POST, PUT, DELETE
+perform CRUD operations on the application data source
+returns JSON / XML data as response to client

+### Repository pattern

+-   pros:
+    loosely-coupled business logic (service) & datas access
+    changing data store
+    ez for unit tesing, do not need to mock db context

+-   cons:

+### Code first VS Db First

+-   code: for newer database, smaller application / prototype-level application
+-   db: if you have existing database or DB designed by DBA team, developed separately.
+Large application / high data-intense application

+write tests first before implementation

+### SOLID

+5 design patterns

+reduce dependencies of various classes / modules of the application

+S - Single responsibility principle

+O - Open-close principle

+L -

+I - Interface seggregaion principle

+D - Dependency Inversion Principle

+-   Direct Dependency: higher level modules depend on lower level modules
+-   High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+-   Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

+### Clean architecture

+UI -> Core & Domian <- Infrastructure

+### Web API

+---

 # Test

 如何 troubleshooting?

+### XUnit

 # Agile